lammps/lammps/doc/src/bond_bpm_rotational.rst

 written to data files.
 Therefore reading a data file will not restore bonds and will cause their reference states to be redefined.

-The single() function of these pair styles returns 0.0 for the energy of a pairwise interaction, since energy is not conserved in these dissipative potentials.
-It also returns only the normal component of the pairwise interaction force.
+If the *store/local* option is used, an internal fix will calculate a local vector or local array depending on the number of input values.

-The internal fix calculates a local vector or local array depending on the number of input values.
-The length of the vector or number of rows in the array is the number of recorded, lost interactions.
+The length of the vector or number of rows in the array is the number of recorded, broken bonds.
 If a single input is specified, a local vector is produced.
 If two or more inputs are specified, a local array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command that uses local values from a compute as input.
 See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

 The vector or array will be floating point values that correspond to the specified attribute.